mitchcurtis/slate/doc/overview.md

 ![Tileset Project icon](https://github.com/mitchcurtis/slate/blob/release/app/images/tileset-project.svg)

-Tileset projects have a tileset bitmap image that can be edited by first painting tiles onto the grid, and then editing those tiles.
-An accompanying project file is created to save the contents of the grid.
+A tileset project consists of an .stp project file and a source tileset image.
+The tileset image can be stored anywhere on disk.
+If creating a new tileset image, Slate will place it next to the .stp file.
+The source tileset image is edited by first painting tiles onto the grid, and then editing those tiles.
 The tileset image is edited directly (i.e overwritten when the project is saved).

 - [Getting Started with Tilesets](https://github.com/mitchcurtis/slate/blob/release/doc/getting-started-tileset.md)